paarke/BOUNTYY/AMBATOKUMMM.md

     },
     ["Position Config"] = {
-        Mode = "Default",-- You Can Create Your Own Mode By Making An Index In The Table Like Custom Tween = true, -- If false then it will teleport when near target SkyTween = false, -- Tweening In The Sky Till You Are Near The Player, Recommended For Using Gun Method Spin = false,
+        Mode = "Default",-- You Can Create Your Own Mode By Making An Index In The Table Like Custom Tween = false, -- If false then it will teleport when near target SkyTween = false, -- Tweening In The Sky Till You Are Near The Player, Recommended For Using Gun Method Spin = false,
         ["Default"] = {